whitneyburton/portfolios/students/max_tedford/20150814-max_tedford-m3.markdown

 I turned to Exercism to both drill my advanced Ruby algorithmic skills and also get more experience with JavaScript.
-I did 2 Exercisms each week, varying Ruby and JavaScript, and also consciously took on a self-directed project that was challenging and pushed me outside my front-end comfort zone.
+I did 2 Exercisms each week, varying Ruby and JavaScript, and also consciously took on a self-directed project that was challenging and pushed me outside my front-end comfort zone, consuming the Google Maps JavaScript API--95% of my project relied on JavaScript and jQuery for both API calls, and user experience.

 ### End of Module Assessment/Self-Directed Project

+Feature Delivery
+* Completion:
-* Ruby Syntax:
+* Organization:
+Technical Quality
-* Rails Basics:
+* Test-Driven Development:
-* Javascript Basics:
+* Code Quality:
+Product Experience
-* Workflow:
+* User Experience:
-* Collaboration:
+* Performance:

 ### Attendance